How to Stop Dust Coming Through Windows

 You can stop dust from coming through your windows with a few simple steps.
 Keep the window clean and free of debris, install weather stripping to create an air-tight seal between the frame and sill, use drapes or blinds on the outside of the glass to screen out dirt and dust particles as they fly by, or choose double-pane windows for better insulation.

-With a little elbow grease and the rights, you can stop dust from coming through your windows!
-In this article, we’ve outlined some of our favorite ways on how to stop dust coming through windows.
+With a little elbow grease and the right, you can stop dust from coming through your windows!
+In this article, we’ve outlined some of our favorite ways how to stop dust coming through windows.
 If it sounds like one or more of these tips will work for you, go ahead and give them a try.

 Angela Ervin